ereborDeveloper/math-modeling/README.md

 JPV-math application serves to one purpose: get modeling of shell's deformation state.

 JPV-math backend consist of two services:
 1. Java service.
-It's REST Java Spring service, which purpose is to manage data, which come from frontend service.
+It's REST Java Spring service, which purpose is to manage data, which come from <a href="https://github.com/ereborDeveloper/math-modeling">frontend</a> service.
 2. Python service.
 It's flask support service providing expand of brackets and some difficult math parse-operations.

 The idea of modeling of shell's deformation state is to find the minimun of functional.